CATS AVAILABLE FOR ADOPTION

-We think Pockets would most likely do well with a like-minded kitty.
-Pockets gets lonely when his human companions are away from home so having a feline buddy who likes other cats would be good for him.
+Pockets needs a low-key, but playful, like-minded kitty to bond and play with.
+Pockets gets lonely when his human companions are away from home so having a feline buddy who likes other cats is important for him.
 Pockets needs a quiet home without young children now or in the future.
 He will also do best in a home that will be relatively stable over time (e.g., without lots of moving around).

 Pockets was found outdoors covered in scabs and sores, and had a very thin coat with patches of missing fur.
 He was infested with fleas and had developed a secondary bacterial skin infection.
 His skin has healed and his coat has grown back so he is now a fluffy boy.
 Pockets has had occasional bouts of skin irritation so we think he has other allergies, possibly to food or environmental allergens.

 Note: We waive adoption fees for special needs kitties like Pockets.

 Pringles loves dogs but will do best as the only kitty in the home because she spent the first several years of her life being overshadowed by her big brother, Panther (shown above).
 Pringles also does very well with older children and is very patient with them.

 Pringles is a tad bit overweight.
 We have started her on a healthy weight reduction diet.
 She needs a forever home that will continue to work on her weight management to ensure she remains a healthy kitty.

 Pringles was adopted out as a kitten with her brother, Panther.
 Their home had grown to include four very young children and a large dog.
 Pringles needs a quieter home environment where the adults or older kids have more time to give her love and affection.

 Rio also LOVES being around people.
 She likes to greet you at the door and give you lots of affection.

 Rio needs to be the 'queen of her castle' and to be the only pet in her forever home.
 She will make any family happy and she deserves a wonderful home to live in.